samatha516/ETL_Project/README.md

     Football Reference.
   - teams.csv - NFL teams, team IDs, and conferences
   - stadiums.csv
+ - Extraction process:
+ .
+Scraped the data from wbesites using BeautifulSoup and requests. html parser has been used for parsing html.
+ .
+Defined a function to scrape the data as there are 4 different websites to scrape.
+ .
+Parsed html was converted to dataframe using pd.read_html and the csv files were converted to dataframe using pd.read_csv.

 # Data Transformation:
+-
 - Cleaning up data: Removing special characters using regular expressions
 - Dropped the rows from dataframes that were added when the data was scraped.
 - Dropped columns that are not considered in this analysis.